fuisl/kingdomino/docs/CODE_LOG.md

 - Following Event-Driven Architecture to decouple the classes.
 This is found in other based code and at is implemented at the core of LibGDX.
 - Framerate Dependence.
 - I "accidentally" write my own game engine.

+[1.1.2025 - 2.1.2025]

+- Happy New Year.
+- gotta be really careful about local variable and passing objects around.
+- I'm suck at memory management.